ayucrv/Terra-Nova/README.md

 - **🏛️ Municipality View**
   - Dedicated dashboard view for Urban Local Bodies (ULBs) to monitor collection coverage, segregation quality, and landfill diversion

 ---

+- **AI Features: Daily Operations and Plant Performance Overview**
+  - All four AI features are now live:
+    1. Streamed match explanations with confidence scores
+    2. A floating AI copilot with grounded responses
+    3. An AI-generated daily briefing on the Overview page
+    4. Animated anomaly notifications
+    All AI data is cached per session using React Query
+  - **Notes:** Lovable Cloud's AI gateway does not support Anthropic models, so the built-in Gemini 3.6 Flash is used.
+No API key is needed, and all AI calls stay server-side.
+With this TanStack setup, server-side work runs through server functions/server routes instead of edge functions.
+This is the supported equivalent for this stack.

+---